Weymouth and Portland Borough Council elections: 2014-2019

+A by-election was held in Tophill East ward on 8 February 2018 following the resignation of councillor David Hawkins (Independent).

+A by-election was held in Tophill West ward on 8 February 2018 following the resignation of councillor Jason Webb (Conservative).

-Green councillor Claudia Moore (Weymouth West) resigned from the council on 20 December 2017.
-She was elected in 2014 and the vacancy was originally going to be left to be filled in the scheduled on-third election on 3 May 2018.
-However, following the government's approval of the Dorset mergers with first elections 2 May 2019, the election was cancelled and the by-election for Weymouth West was called for 3 May.
+Green councillor Claudia Moore (Weymouth West, elected as a Conservative) resigned from the council on 20 December 2017.
+The vacancy was originally going to be left to be filled in the scheduled on-third election on 3 May 2018.
+However, following the government's approval of the Dorset mergers with first elections 2 May 2019, the election was cancelled and the by-election for Weymouth West was called for 3 May 2018.

-Independent councillor David Hawkins (Tophill East) resigned from office in December 2017.
-Kathy Garcia gained the seat for the Conservatives in a by-election on 8 February 2018.
-The term ends on 2 May 2019.

-Conservative councillor Jason Webb (Tophill West) resigned from office in December 2017.
-Kerry Baker held the seat for the Conservatives in the by-election on 8 February.
-The term ends on 2 May 2019.

-UKIP councillor Francis Drake (Melcolme Regis) defected to the Conservatives in February 2018.